edwardsmarkff/comptonTransAnlys-conversion/README.md

 2021-11-21 -- do we REALLY need _2_THIS-TABLE-NAME    in the key/constraint names?   isnt THIS-TABLE-NAME implied???

+2021-11-21-a      it appears the KEY needs to be in the PARENT and the CONSTRAINT needs to be in the child!

+          i have been including  the KEY and the CONSTRAINT in the child!

 DAMAGED KEY FIXED 2020-10-30 -

 still to do: